Maren-Osnabrug/Fibonacci-grid/README.md

 	- `git reset --hard HEAD` — resets all local changes to the last commit, _use with caution_
 	- `git clean -xdf ./src` — removes all files in src not listed in the repo, _use with caution_
 3. Reset node modules and node caches using `npm ci`

-> Or rebuild the project with docker `docker-compose up --build`

 ## Folder structure